Theater (structure): Backstage and offstage

 Usually in a building used specifically for performance there are offstage spaces used by the performers and crew.
 This is where props, sets, and scenery are stored, and the performers standby before their entrance.
 These offstage spaces are called wings on either side of a proscenium stage.
 A prompter's box may be found backstage.
 In an amphitheater, an area behind the stage may be designated for such uses while a blackbox theater may have spaces outside of the actual theater designated for such uses.

 Often a theater will incorporate other spaces intended for the performers and other personnel.
 A booth facing the stage may be incorporated into the house where lighting and sound personnel may view the show and run their respective instruments.
-Other rooms in the building may be used for dressing rooms, rehearsal rooms, spaces for constructing sets, props and costumes, as well as storage.
+Other rooms in the building may be used for dressing rooms, rehearsal rooms, spaces for constructing sets (called a scene shop), props and costumes, as well as storage.

+Backstage spaces in the wings can include spaces for prop and set piece storage, sound and lighting equipment, and a fly rail.
+A fly rail, or fly system, is a rigging system that allows many pipes to be lowered up and down on the stage using ropes.
+These pipes can have many different things on them, such as curtains, legs, lights, projector screens, acoustic clouds, and more.